Betty Blue: Release

-Betty Blue was distributed in the UK and the US in November 1986 with English subtitles.
+Betty Blue was distributed in the United Kingdom and the United States in November 1986 with English subtitles.

 A 185-minute director's cut debuted in 2000 with the extra hour allowing Betty's descent into madness to take up more space and her pursuit of motherhood to get more screen time.
 Zorg's character is explored with several solo vignettes, including his cross-dressing crime spree.

-Both the 185-minute Director’s Cut and the original theatrical cut were released on blu-ray in 2013 by Second Sight Films.
+Both the 185-minute director's cut and the original theatrical cut were released on Blu-ray in 2013 by Second Sight Films.
 The director's cut was added to The Criterion Collection on DVD and Blu-ray on 19 November 2019.

 Reception

 Betty Blue received mostly positive reviews from critics.
-The film holds a 78% rating on Rotten Tomatoes based on twenty-seven reviews.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 78% based on 27 reviews, with an average rating of 6.6/10.
+Metacritic, which uses a weighted average, assigned the film a score of 56 out of 100, based on 15 critics, indicating "mixed or average" reviews.